 And it was sometime around when Margarita Mei Padua, my daughter, was born, that the feeling I had about the name “Padua” being in some kind of limbo began to vanish.
 I don’t know if it was overnight–maybe it was—but the lack of connection with my own family name was gone.
 Margarita–named after my mother—and Padua, the name my father brought here with him from the Philippines.
 And then when my son, Julien Tuazon was born–with Tuazon, being my father’s middle name—that limbo I lived with for so long now seemed far in the past.

-And it was somewhere around then that I remembered how, when I was young, I was astounded by how little I knew about life.
-And by the feeling I had deep in my bones that there was still so much more I wanted to know.
-It’s a feeling I hope I never lose the sense that at any moment I might be astonished in ways that are comforting.
+It was somewhere around then that I remembered how, when I was young, I was astounded by how little I knew about life.
+Astounded by the knowledge I had deep in my still-growing bones that there was so much further to go.
+In these days of vague or sometimes explicit uncertainties, I hope I never lose the sense that at any moment I might be astonished in ways that are comforting.
 And that I might yet again find the means to turn an ending into a beginning.